tolerance <- 0.05Appendix B — Near Equality Tests

 B.1 Problem

-WorldClim provides raster data in GeoTIFF format, a high-precision standard for geospatial data with extensive metadata capabilities.
-However, NetLogo’s GIS extension requires Esri ASCII format, a simpler text-based format with lower precision and limited metadata.
+LogoClim integrates WorldClim data into NetLogo models through a multi-step conversion process.
+WorldClim provides raster data in GeoTIFF format, a high-precision binary format for geospatial data, but NetLogo’s GIS extension requires data in Esri ASCII format, a text-based format that stores values with limited decimal precision.
+This conversion can introduce numerical differences through two main sources:

 B.2 Methods